ranalshehri/RobotDog/README.md

 The battery and other heavy components are placed as close to the center of the body as possible to maintain a balanced center of gravity and reduce the risk of tipping.

-**Candidate materials:**
-- Aluminum
-- Carbon fiber
-- 3D-printed components
-- A combination of the above

-A lightweight but rigid structure is preferred, to reduce the torque required from the motors.

 ---

 ## Leg Design